Books & Workbooks

 Helping Your Kids Cope with Divorce-The Sandcastles Way

-By M. Gary Neuman
+By: M. Gary Neuman

 Based on Gary Neuman’s successful Sandcastles program, this book addresses many of the issues facing families going through a divorce.
 The book describes, by age group, how to tell your child about the divorce, how to help them express their feelings, and when your child needs a therapist.